 85%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly identifies its domain (iii engine configuration), lists specific configurable elements, and includes an explicit 'Use when' clause.
-Its main weakness is that trigger terms could be broader to capture more natural user phrasings like 'settings', 'setup', or 'config file'.
-Overall it is a strong description with minor room for improvement in keyword coverage.
+This is a strong skill description that clearly identifies its domain (iii engine configuration), lists specific configurable elements, and provides explicit trigger guidance.
+The main weakness is that trigger terms could be slightly broader to capture more natural user phrasing variations, but overall it is well-constructed and distinctive.

 | Dimension | Reasoning | Score |